scoobs79/Synapse-X-3-3-2023-/README.md

 # Synapse-X-3-3-2023-
-A newer crack of roblox exploit synapse X
+A Newer crack of Roblox Executer, Synapse X